 Many rain harvesting enthusiasts have made the error of purchasing a poorly-made rain barrel only to find water leaking out from underneath it.

 Rain barrel manufacturing is no joke.
-Because of the amount of pressure 50 gallons of water can exert on the inner walls of a barrel, high-quality construction is of the essence.
+Because of the amount of pressure 50 gallons of water (or more!) can exert on the inner walls of a barrel, high-quality construction is of the essence.

 Cheaply-made, mass-produced barrels made by companies who’ve jumped on the rainwater harvesting bandwagon will soon show their true caliber.

-We're focusing primarily on well-constructed, American-manufactured barrels with a solid reputation among rainwater harvesting enthusiasts and that aren't known to cause leakage.
+We're focusing primarily on well-constructed, American or European-manufactured barrels with a solid reputation among rainwater harvesting enthusiasts that aren't known to cause leakage.

 In this article, we'll cover: